 Covid-19 measures: Frequently asked questions

-Sheffield is now in Tier 3 and while the treks are continuing to run, there are a couple of changes to help reduce the risk of spreading covid.
+Sheffield continues to be in Tier 3 and while the treks are continuing to run, there are a couple of changes to help reduce the risk of spreading covid.

 First, if you live outside the South Yorkshire region the government guidance advises against travel into a Tier 3 area.
 We don’t know your location so we leave it to your discretion.
 Please email if you think you should cancel your trek booking and we will give you a full refund (or re-instate your voucher).